Distel Zola

-Distel Zola (born 5 February 1989) is a professional footballer who plays as a defensive midfielder for USL Championship club Charlotte Independence, on loan from El Paso Locomotive.
-Born in France, he represents Congo DR internationally.
+Distel Zola (born 5 February 1989) is a professional footballer who plays as a defensive midfielder.

 He is a former French youth international having earned caps at all levels of youth.
 In 2010, Zola switched international allegiance to the Democratic Republic of the Congo due to his ancestry.
 He made his debut in May 2010 in a friendly match against Saudi Arabia.

+Early life

+Zola was born in 1989 in the 12th arrondissement of Paris, of Zairean parents born in the Belgian Congo.
+He acquired French nationality on 24 June 2002, through the collective effect of his mother's naturalization.

 Career

 Early career

-Born in Paris, Zola began his football career at the age of five at a local football academy in his hometown of Champigny-sur-Marne, a local southeastern Parisian suburb.
+Zola began his football career at the age of five at a local football academy in his hometown of Champigny-sur-Marne, a local southeastern Parisian suburb.
 After spending eight years at the club, he moved to US Alfortville.
 After a two-year stint in Alfortville, Zola drew interest from professional clubs Paris Saint-Germain, Auxerre, and Monaco.
 Zola ultimately signed with Monaco describing the club as the "most convincing" of the three.